-The HFSF is the Issuer's largest shareholder (as at the date of this Base Prospectus), holding 11 per cent. of the Issuer's aggregate common share capital, but is only able to exercise voting rights subject to certain statutory restrictions, presented below.
+The HFSF as at the date of this Base Prospectus, holds 11 per cent. of the Issuer's aggregate common share capital, but is only able to exercise voting rights subject to certain statutory restrictions, presented below.

-Pursuant to Greek Law 3864/2010, as in force, the HFSF will exercise its voting rights as follows:
+Pursuant to Greek law 3864/2010, as in force, the HFSF will exercise its voting rights as follows: